 Master of Arts (AM)

-To obtain this degree the candidate must complete 8 semester courses.
-One of these courses must be the Proseminar, another must be in Comparative Literature (a 200-level seminar), and the remaining 6 courses must include 3 in the first literature and 2 in the second literature.
-No more than one of the 8 semester courses may be a reading course.
-Students are required to have at least as many 200-level as 100-level courses, and only in rare exceptions will courses below the 100-level be allowed to count toward the degree.
-The candidate must demonstrate proficiency in 3 languages, one of which may be English.
-Except for B.A./A.M. candidates, one of the languages must be premodern or cross-cultural, as described in the requirements for the Ph.D.
+Candidates are required to have at least as many 200-level as 100-level courses, and only in rare exceptions will courses below the 100-level be allowed to count toward the degree.
+The candidate must demonstrate proficiency in three languages, one of which may be English.
+Except for AB/AM candidates, one of the languages must be premodern or cross-cultural, as described in the requirements for the PhD.

 The Doctor of Philosophy (PhD)